Renzo Piano’s exhibition pavilion at Château La Coste, southern France

-On a floor area of about 3,000 square feet, the pavilion houses a main exhibition gallery, marked by large glazed facades on the east and west sides and flanked by two narrow spaces which can also accommodate small art exhibitions.
+On a floor area of about 3,000 square feet, the pavilion houses a relatively large special exhibition gallery, with glazed facades on its east and west sides, flanked by two narrow spaces which can also accommodate small art exhibitions.

-While the main hall is bright and warmed by daylight, the side galleries are dim-lighted and cold.
+While the main hall is bright and plenty of daylight, the side galleries are dim-lighted and cold.

 Such side spaces were actually designed as wine cellars, with the objective to emphasize that peculiar combination of art, architecture, and wine culture which is the distinctive feature of the Château La Coste site.

 On the side opposite the main entrance, a small water mirror (unfortunately empty at the time of my visit) is aimed to reflect the rear facade of the pavilion and “extend” its visual presence.
 Between the water mirror and the back of the building, Piano added a small courtyard to be used as an open-air gallery for sculpture.

 During my visit, the pavilion was housing an inaugural exhibition of Hiroshi Sugimoto, entitled The Sea and the Mirror, featuring ten large-format photographs and an optical glass sculpture from the series Five Elements by the Japanese artist.